Train to Busan (film series): Seoul Station (2016)

 Prior to the events of the zombie outbreak in Busan, Hye-sun and her boyfriend Ki-woong arrive at a train station in Seoul, South Korea.
 Hye-sun, who recently escaped her life of slavery at a brothel, now lives with Ki-woong in a troubled relationship.
 As they face financial troubles, Ki-woong approaches Hye-sun with plans to procuring her for services on an adult online website.
 As their argument at the station begins, the pair separate just as a bloodied homeless man stumbles into the train station area and collapses.
 The man's younger brother frantically asks onlookers for help, though they are repulsed by the lack of cleanliness and social status of the men; the ailing man is left alone to die.
 This quickly changes however, when the man reanimates and attacks the crowd in a ravenous frenzy.
 As the infection begins to spread to those who are bitten, Hye-sun witnesses the ongoing bloodbath, while Ki-woong's search is intensified when her father Suk-gyu arrives looking for her.
-As the trio reunites, they fight for survival and race to stay ahead of the pandemonius epidemic.
+As the trio reunites, they fight for survival and race to stay ahead of the pandemonious epidemic.
 As their window for escape narrows, militant officials assemble to contain what the interpret as an insurrection.
 Despite their differences, the family struggles to board a train and avoid the ongoing attacks from the undead.